Boats and personal watercraft are significant investments, but if you love being out on the water, you know they're worth it.

-- Agreed Value Coverage — Just like cars, watercraft depreciate.
-When a boat gets stolen or destroyed, it can be tough to replace it with an actual cash value policy.
-So if your boat is a total loss, you’ll get its value minus any deductible.
+Agreed Value Coverage — Just like cars, watercraft depreciate.
+Replacing a boat with an actual cash value policy can be tough when a boat gets stolen or destroyed.
+So if your boat is a total loss, you'll get its value minus any deductible.

-- Liability — Upon being at fault for a boating accident, this coverage will pay for the repair or replacement of someone else’s property as well as for their medical care and lost wages.
+Liability — Upon being at fault for a boating accident, this coverage will pay for repairing or replacing someone else's property, medical care, and lost wages.

-- Unattached Equipment Coverage — Equipment that is not permanently attached to your boat or personal watercraft but is designed to be used primarily on a boat can be repaired or replaced with this insurance—lifesaving equipment, water skis, anchors, oars, fire extinguishers, tarps, etc.
+Unattached Equipment Coverage — Equipment not permanently attached to your boat or personal watercraft but designed to be used primarily on a boat can be repaired or replaced with this insurance—lifesaving equipment, water skis, anchors, oars, fire extinguishers, tarps, etc.

 Home Much Does Boat Insurance Cost?

 Boat insurance rates are determined by several factors, including the type of boat, the length, number of engines, horsepower, how you intend to use it (recreational, charter, racing, etc.), and where it will be stored.
-All of these factors, as well as the owner’s experience and claims history, will affect the cost.
+These factors, as well as the owner's experience and claims history, will affect the cost.